-The Emperor of all China
+The Chinese Emperor

 Ming Emperor Xuande with his imperial eunuchs.
 1425-35.
 Image by unknown court artist available under a Creative Commons license ➚